-Power struggle meaning here is that one partner seeks discussion, action and change in their pursuit of resolution of conflict, differences and relationship issues.
-Whereas their partner avoids dealing with issues, out of fear or anxiety that it will aggravate relationship problems.
+Power struggle meaning here is that one partner seeks discussion, action, and change as they seek resolution of conflict, differences, and relationship issues.
+Whereas, their partner avoids dealing with issues, out of fear or anxiety that it will aggravate relationship problems.

-Since both partners have the best interests of their relationship at heart, this kind of struggle can lead to positive use of power in relationships.
+Since both partners have the best interests of their relationship at heart, and they exercise patience to give each other what they want, this kind of struggle can lead to the positive use of power in relationships.
 Provided both are willing to compromise on their respective positions and find common ground.